 But inbound marketing is there to put all of these things together under unified goals and each of these tactics and channels working towards that goal as a part of that single strategy.
 Each element plays an important role and it’s getting more people on board.

 Some of the strategies are:

 Social media marketing

 How It Works

-Inbound marketing is a magnet which serves to pull people to your pages where it delivers excellent customer experience, great content and leading them through the buyer’s journey with branding and content.
+Inbound marketing is a magnet that serves to pull people to your pages where it delivers excellent customer experience, great content, and leading them through the buyer’s journey with branding and content.

 It’s related to the complete journey that customer takes, starting from the top of the funnel to retention of customers.